carbon-language/carbon-lang/docs/designs/language-design-overview.md

 auto Sum(std::int64_t a, std::int64_t b) -> std::int64_t;
 ```

+> **Note**: While we are currently keeping types first matching C++, there is
+> significant uncertainty around the right approach here.
+While adding the colon
+> improves the grammar by unambiguously marking the transition from type to a
+> declared identifier, in essentially every other language with a colon in a
+> similar position, the identifier is first and the type follows.
+However, that
+> ordering would be very _inconsistent_ with C++.
+>
+> One very important consideration here is the fundamental approach to type
+> inference.
+Languages which use the syntax `<identifier>: <type>` typically
+> allow completely omitting the colon and the type to signify inference.
+With
+> C++, inference is achieved with a placeholder keyword `auto`, and Carbon is
+> currently being consistent there as well with `auto: <identifier>`.
+For
+> languages which simply allow omission, this seems an intentional incentive to
+> encourage inference.
+On the other hand, there has been strong advocacy in the
+> C++ community to not overly rely on inference and to write the explicit type
+> whenever convenient.
+Being consistent with the _ordering_ of identifier and
+> type may ultimately be less important than being consistent with the
+> incentives and approach to type inference.
+What should be the default that we
+> teach?
+Teaching to avoid inference unless it specifically helps readability by
+> avoiding a confusing or unhelpfully complex type name, and incentivizing that
+> by requiring `auto` or another placeholder, may cause as much or more
+> inconsistency with languages that use `<identifier: <type>` as retaining the
+> C++ ordering.
+>
+> That said, all of this is largely unknown.
+It will require a significant
+> exploration of the trade-offs and consistency differences.
+It should also
+> factor in further development of pattern matching generally and whether that
+> has an influence on one or another approach.
+Last but not least, while this
+> may seem like something that people will get used to with time, it may be
+> worthwhile to do some user research to understand the likely reaction
+> distribution, strength of reaction, and any quantifiable impact these options
+> have on measured readability.
+We have only found one _very_ weak source of
+> research that focused on the _order_ question (rather than type inference vs.
+> explicit types or other questions in this space).
+That was a very limited PhD
+> student's study of Java programmers that seemed to indicate improved latency
+> for recalling the type of a given variable name with types on the left (as in
+> C++).
+However, those results are _far_ from conclusive.
+>
+> **TODO**: Get a useful link to this PhD research (a few of us got a copy from
+> the professor directly).

 Let's look at how some specific parts of this work.
 The function declaration is
 introduced with a keyword `fn` followed by the name of the function `Sum`.
 This
 declares that name in the surrounding scope and opens up a new scope for this